Politicians are paid more than 98 per cent of Australians. It’s reasonable to ask if taxpayers are getting value for money.

 Parliament needs a code of ethics and the commission needs to be given the task of enforcing it.
 The commission needs investigative powers to be able to produce evidence and chase tips, and Parliament needs a joint, multi-party standing committee to hear cases to be brought to it by the anti-corruption commission and make recommendations for penalty if a breach is found.

-Draft a code of conduct for all state MPs, and commit to our own voluntary code of conduct until such time as all MPs are bound by the same rules.
+Draft a code of conduct for all parliamentarians, and commit to our own voluntary code of conduct until such time as all MPs are bound by the same rules.

 The Jacqui Lambie Network is proud to have the most transparent donations policy in the country.